 Customer lifetime value looks at the revenue from a single customer account over the entire customer lifespan.
 It is another important marketing metric that measures customer retention.
 Focusing on Customer LTV as a metric is important because it helps companies focus on targeting ideal customers and reducing customer acquisition costs.

 Image credit: getthematic.com

 Net promoter score (NPS)

-To put it simply, the net promoter score is a scale of 1-10 of how likely a customer would recommend your company to a friend or colleague.
-This metric is used by marketing teams and organizations to quantify customer loyalty and is an indication of growth.
-Measuring NPS helps you focus on the customer satisfaction aspect to improve retention.
+Simply put, the net promoter score is a scale of 1-10 of how likely a customer would recommend your company to a friend or colleague.
+This metric is used by marketing teams and organizations to quantify customer loyalty and indicates growth.
+Measuring NPS is a key metric that focuses on customer satisfaction to improve retention.

-Tracking the right marketing metrics is important for your business.
+Tracking key marketing metrics is important for your business.
 It’s important to use an array of metrics that measure the performance at each part of the marketing funnel.
 Use these key metrics in marketing to track your marketing performance.

-At Plannuh, our job is to get your marketing off the ground and perform well (with the aid of our marketing planning software, of course).
+At Plannuh, our job is to get your marketing off the ground and perform well (with our marketing planning software, of course).

 Plannuh’s marketing performance management software helps track these metrics to improve the performance of your marketing plans and campaigns.
 Learn more about our all-in-one marketing platform and how it can help your build plans and measure the ROI of efforts.